AElfProject/AElf/docs-sphinx/tutorials/boot-sequence.rst

 Blockchain, and 1-5 initial nodes are recommended.

-In the Getting Started section, we described the steps to start multiple nodes, you can follow the doc `Running multi-nodes with Docker <../getting-started/development-environment/docker-multi-node.md>`__ to complete the initial nodes startup (this section also takes the example of starting three initial nodes).
+In the Getting Started section, we described the steps to start multiple nodes, you can follow the :doc:`Running multi-nodes with Docker <../getting-started/development-environment/docker-multi-node>` to complete the initial nodes startup (this section also takes the example of starting three initial nodes).